fastify/fastify-bearer-auth/Readme.md

 * `contentType`: If the content to be sent is anything other than `application/json`, then the `contentType` property must be set (optional)
 * `bearerType`: string specifying the Bearer string (optional)
-* `function auth (key) {}` : this function will test if a key is valid.
-If the key is valid it must return a truthy value  or a promise that resolves to a truthy value.
-If function resolves to falsey values (false,null,undefined,0) authentication will fail with 401 value.
-If function fails or promise rejects authentication will fail (see `failSilent`).
+* `function auth (key, req) {}` : this function will test if `key` is a valid token.
+   The function must return literal `true` if the key is accepted or literal `false` if rejected.
+The function may return also a promise that resolves to one of this values.
+If the function returns or resolves to another value, rejects or throws it will send an HTTP status 500. `req` will contain the request object.
 If `auth` is a function, `keys` will be ignored.
 If `auth` is not a function or undefined, `keys` will be used.
-* `failSilent`: if set to true and `auth` is specified any error or rejection occurred while calling `auth` will be returned with a 401 status and a invalid authorization header.
-If set to false it will return a 500 status with the error or the rejection.

 The default configuration object is: